appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 | `int`    | `suggestion`                | false    |

 ### applyStopwords
 When set to `true`, it would not predict a suggestion which starts or ends with a stopword.
-You can find the list of stopwords used by Appbase at [here](https://github.com/appbaseio/reactivesearch-api/blob/master/plugins/querytranslate/stopwords.go)
+You can use [searchLanguage](/docs/search/reactivesearch-api/reference/#searchlanguage) property to apply language specific stopwords.

 | Type     | Applicable on query of type | Required |
 | ------   | --------------------------- | -------- |